-The XF Camera has a unique auto focus feature called AFr Mode which will ensure the intended subject remains in focus even after you lock focus and then recompose the image.
+The XF Camera has a unique auto focus feature called AFr Mode which will

 Under normal circumstances, the plane of focus will shift when you change the angle of the camera for recomposing after having locked focus.
 This will render the intended subject slightly out of focus, which is especially notable if you are working with a shallow depth of field.
 A classic example of this is found in portrait photography where you lock focus on the subjects eye, using the center auto focus point, and then recompose the frame so the subjects eye is no longer in the center of the image.
 The resulting image will result in the eye then be slightly soft as the plane of focus is moved (behind the eye or in front of the eye).